Stability of plasmas through magnetic helicity: Plasma Stability

-A tokamak is a device aimed at producing controlled fusion reactions in hot plasma.
-In order to confine the plasma in the shape of a torus, strong magnetic fields are used.
-A helical magnetic field in tokamak plasma can easily maintain its energy: this is evident from the realizability condition \eqref{eq: realizability}.
+A magnetically confined toroidal fusion device is aimed at producing controlled fusion reactions in hot plasma (e.g.\ \cite{wesson1997tokamaks}).
+In order to confine the plasma in the shape of a torus, strong magnetic fields are used (e.g. \cite{Taylor-1993-5-12-PhysFluB, Jardin-Ferraro-2015-115-21-PRL}).
+A helical magnetic field in fusion plasma can easily maintain its energy: this is evident from the realizability condition \eqref{eq: realizability}.
 Such a helical field can be generated by two currents.
 One is poloidal, i.e.\ a ring current around the torus' main axis.
 The other component is a current along the main axis, which can artificially injected.

 From \cite{Taylor-1974-PrlE} and \cite{Taylor1986} we know that without any energy input, the magnetic field relaxes into a force-free state with $\nabla\times\BB = \alpha\BB$.
 This is the minimum energy state under helicity conservation.
 Therefore we can deduce the minimum energy input that is required to keep the plasma in a stable configuration and hence allows to maintain it in a stationary state.